COVID-19 Symptoms, Treatment and Prevention

 Illness reports from COVID-19 patients range from infected individuals with little or no symptoms to those who are severely ill and those who have died.
 Older adults and people with underlying health conditions like heart disease, diabetes, high blood pressure, lung disease and other respiratory ailments appear to be at a greater risk for developing severe illness.

-If You Have Symptoms/Have Testing Questions:
+If You Have Symptoms/Have Testing Questions About COVID-19:

 - Monitor your symptoms for change or severity.